FAQ

 How do I cite Dockstore?

-For citing Dockstore as a paper, take a look at our F1000 paper.
+For citing Dockstore as a paper, take a look at our Nucleic Acids Research paper or our older F1000 paper.

 Integration with GitHub

-What is the difference between logging in with GitHub or logging in with Google?
+What is the difference between logging in with GitHub versus logging in with Google?

 The intent here is that you should be able to login with either login method and still conveniently get into the same Dockstore account.
 With login via Google, if you are a Terra user you will also have access to sharing functionality.